 “Where you look affects how you feel.” – Dr. David Grand

 For some of us, these unprocessed emotions may get in the way of our ability to achieve certain goals.
-For others, it may be impacting self-esteem, healing of traumatic experiences, improving relationships or just achieving overall peace of mind.
-By helping you to “download” those obvious or not-so-obvious capsules of emotions that are stored in the mind and body, Brainspotting can help to decrease depression, anxiety, phobias, and addictions.
+For others, it may be impacting self-esteem, the ability to heal from traumatic experiences, relationship quality, or achieving overall peace of mind.
+By helping you to “download” those obvious or not-so-obvious capsules of emotions that are stored in the mind and body, Brainspotting can help you decrease depression, anxiety, phobias, and addictions.

-Locate, focus, process and release the emotional charge around past experiences, faulty self- perceptions or any other issues that are keeping you emotionally “stuck” much more quickly and effectively than many traditional therapies, including talk therapy
+- Locate, focus, process, and release the emotional charge related to past experiences, faulty self- perceptions, or any other issues that are keeping you emotionally “stuck” much more quickly and effectively than many traditional therapies, including talk therapy

-With the help and support of your therapist, you will first choose the topic that you wish to begin healing or addressing.
-Once you have identified your topic, you’ll be guided to check in with your body senses to locate where in your body the emotion is showing up.
+With the help and support of your therapist, you will first choose the topic that you wish to address.
+Once you have identified your topic, your therapist will guide you to check in with your body’s senses to locate where in your body the emotion is showing up.

 Learn more about Brainspotting from its discoverer and developer, Dr. David Grand: